 How Do You Use Blue Painter's Tape?

-So, how do you use blue painter's tape?
-Let's start with a basic step-by-step, then we'll go over some tips for getting the most out of your painter's tape.
+Let's start with a basic step-by-step guide of how to use blue painter’s tape, then we'll go over some tips for getting the most out of your tape.
 Using painter's tape is a simple process that involves five basic steps:

 Step 1.
 Clean the surface: Before you even begin applying the tape, make sure the moldings and anywhere you plan to apply tape are clean.
 Dust and dirt can prevent the tape from sticking.
 If the area is greasy and requires a more thorough cleaning, wait until the surface is completely dry before applying painter’s tape.